Roman, Romania

-Roman (/ro/) is a city located in the central part of Western Moldavia, a traditional region of Romania.
+Roman (/ro/; Romanvarasch; Románvásár) is a city located in the central part of Western Moldavia, a traditional region of Romania.
 It is located 46 km east of Piatra Neamț, in Neamț County at the confluence of the rivers Siret and Moldova.

 Its name was taken from Moldavian Voivode Roman I of Moldavia.
 From here prince Roman realized the centralization of Moldavia, the city of Roman being the capital of the Lower Country of Moldavia (Țara de Jos).